 Close to 100,000 international students attend community colleges, about 39% of all international undergraduate students in the United States.
-Green River Community College has been serving international students since 1985 and currently has 1,500 students from over 40 countries.
+Green River College has been serving international students since 1985 and currently has 1,600 students from nearly 60 countries.

 - What are the benefits of attending a community college?